How to create a stacked column chart

 No matter how detailed your data is, the Datawrapper stacked column chart features an intelligent labeling function to avoid a cluttered visualization.

-Since this is a absolute stacked column chart the values do not have to add up to a certain value.
+The values in these columns will define the height of each bar segment.
+Each column will make one bar: We have four columns with six values each, so our chart will show four bars with six bar segments each.
+Since this is an absolute stacked column chart, the values do not have to add up to a certain value.
 If you are looking for a 100% stacked column chart, all values in one row have must add up to 100% (or 1).
-In this example each column of the table (except for the first column) is represented by one column in the chart.
-The height and color of each part of the whole column are defined by the values.